 For Full details on the preparations for marriage.
 Please see the guidance document;

-How The Church May look for a Wedding.
+How our Church may look for a Wedding.

 The Sacrament of Holy Orders is the continuation of Christ’s priesthood, which He bestowed upon His Apostles.
 There are three levels to this sacrament: the diaconate, the priesthood, and the episcopate.